France–Mexico relations: 21st century

 In December 2005, a French citizen called Florence Cassez was arrested in Mexico and charged with kidnapping, organized crime and possession of firearms.
 She was found guilty by a Mexican court and sentenced to 60 years imprisonment.
 Cassez always maintained her innocence which began a diplomatic dispute between Mexico and France.
 At the time, President Nicolas Sarkozy asked the Mexican government to allow Cassez to serve her sentence in France, however the requests were denied.

 In 2009, Mexico cancelled its participation of 2011 "The Year of Mexico in France" (350 events, films, and symposium planned) as the French president Sarkozy declared that this year-long event was going to be dedicated to Cassez, and each individual event would have some sort of remembrance of the Frenchwoman.
 In January 2013, the Mexican Supreme Court ordered her release and Cassez was flown immediately back to France.
 Since her release, France pledged to assist Mexico in creating a Gendarmerie in Mexico at the request of President Enrique Peña Nieto.

 On 6 July 2017, Presidents Enrique Peña Nieto and French President Emmanuel Macron met in Paris, before the G-20 summit in Hamburg, Germany.
 During their meeting, the leaders exchanged their views on trade, multilateralism, the fight against terrorism and climate change.

 In July 2021, Mexican Foreign Minister Marcelo Ebrard paid a visit to France and met with his counterpart Jean-Yves Le Drian and with President Emmanuel Macron.
 During the visit, both nations discussed the current COVID-19 pandemic and both nations signed a declaration of intent on strengthening cooperation against the illicit trafficking of cultural property, in order to identify mechanisms to protect and curb the traffic and pillage of cultural property illegally extracted from Mexico and subsequently marketed.

+In November 2025, French President Emmanuel Macron paid a visit to Mexico and met with President Claudia Sheinbaum.